uk-gov-mirror/hmrc.help-to-save-reminder/README.md

 providing a 50% government bonus on the highest amount saved into a HtS account.
 The bonus is paid after two years with an option to save for a further two years, meaning that people can save up to £2,400 and benefit from government bonuses worth up to £1,200.
 Savers will be able to use the funds in any way they wish.
-The published implementation date for this is Q2/2018, but the project will have a controlled go-live with a pilot population in Q1/2018.

 Batch Processing
 ------------------
-One of the main aims of this service is to process htsUser Schedules to send reminder emails to the registered Hts users The user schedules are feteched based on the 'nextSendDate' field.
-Those schedules that has 'nextSendDate' as the current day or the day in the past will be fecthed for sending the reminder emails.
+The main aim of this service is to process HtS user schedules to send reminder emails to the registered HtS users The user schedules are fetched based on the 'nextSendDate' field.
+Those schedules that have 'nextSendDate' as the current day or the day in the past will be fetched, for sending the reminder emails.

-Both the registered and the new Hts users are given an option to opt in or opt out for this reminders service.
-Those who want to opt in will be given a choice to receive the reminder email on 1st, 25th or both the days of the month.
+Both already registered and the newly registering HtS users are given an option to opt in or opt out of this reminders service.
+Those who opt in will be given a choice to receive the reminder email on 1st, 25th or both those days of the month.
 Users are also given an option to cancel their subscription to the reminders service any time.

-The Scheduler is based on Quartz Scheduler and the actual schedule times are managed by Cron expression that can be defined to run at a particular date and time of any day of the week, month or year.
+The scheduler is based on Quartz Scheduler and the actual schedule times are managed by Quartz Cron expression that can be defined to run at a particular date and time of any day of the week, month or year.